 Soft tissue augmentation has many advantages over previously used techniques.
 Dental Allograft is an acellular dermal matrix material that provides a strong scaffold on which the body can build new healthy tissue.
 Benefits of using Allograft include:

 - No invasive harvesting of patient tissue

 - Availability of banked tissue

 - Predictable aesthetic results

-Soft tissue augmentation is performed outpatient, although frequently the patient is sedated and must therefore make arrangements for transportation home.
-There are certain postoperative restrictions during healing, a process which may take as much as a week or two.
+Soft tissue augmentation is performed outpatient, although frequently the patient is sedated and must, therefore, make arrangements for transportation home.
+There are certain postoperative restrictions during healing, a process that may take as much as a week or two.
 These may include:

 - Limiting the diet to soft, cool foods